 School of Education and Professional Licensure

-I am currently Director at Bowling Green State University.
-I was also a professor at Alma College.
+I have been a professor for over 15 years.
 I taught such classes as Elementary Science and Social Studies, Introduction to Secondary Teaching, Principals of Secondary Teaching, Exploring Teaching, Curriculum and Assessment, and a spring term class entitled “ Teaching in the Andes”.
 My other primary responsibilities included being a University Supervisor for student teachers.
 My main area of research interest involved the phenomenon of caring between the teacher and student and how it impacted the teaching and learning environment.
 I have been an instructor for every class that Walden offers in its program so I am familiar with the materials and the assignments that you will be doing.
 I spent 12 years teaching high school science in public schools (Wyoming and Idaho), taught courses at Purdue University and have given many national, regional and state presentations in regards to the ethic of care.
 Dr. SealsI have always been a student of science, I was a science teacher for 12 years in Lyman, Wyoming and Hailey, Idaho (Biology and Physical Science) and was a science education professor at Alma College in Alma Michigan, the Director of Teacher Education (Eugene ,Oregon) at Pacific University and most recently, a Director in the School of Teaching and Learning at Bowling Green State University.

 PhD, Purdue University - West Lafayette, IN, IN United States

 Faculty Excellence Award, Alma College, 2013